-Our affiliates who held our common stock as of November 30, 2013 together control approximately 27% of our outstanding common stock, with a single stockholder, Khosla Ventures I, L.P. and its affiliates, controlling approximately 15% of our outstanding common stock, not taking into account shares of common stock and warrants sold in this offering or 2013 Notes and warrants sold in the concurrent offering of senior note units or the potential participation of certain of our directors, officers and existing stockholders in such offerings.
+Our affiliates who held our common stock as of November 30, 2013 together control approximately 27% of our outstanding common stock, with a single stockholder, Khosla Ventures I, L.P. and its affiliates, controlling approximately 15% of our outstanding common stock, not taking into account shares of common stock and warrants sold in this offering or the potential participation of certain of our directors, officers and existing stockholders in this offering.
 If our affiliates or a group of our affiliates act together, they will be able to exert a significant degree of influence over our management and affairs and control matters requiring stockholder approval, including the election of directors and approval of mergers or other business combination transactions.
 The interests of this concentration of ownership may not always coincide with our interests or the interests of other stockholders.
 For instance, our affiliates, acting together, could cause us to enter into transactions or agreements that we would not otherwise consider.
 Similarly, this concentration of ownership may have the effect of delaying or preventing a change in control of the Company otherwise favored by our other stockholders and holders of warrants.
 This concentration of ownership could depress our stock price, which would in turn depress the trading price of the common stock and warrants.